 The showing or orchids at Kirkby Moor nature reserve in Lincolnshire this June was fabulous.
 There was a high concentration of Yellow rattle, Rhinanthus minor, which I assume had been intentionally sown in order to keep down competing species.
 I read online that this nature reserve has a beautiful display of Southern marsh orchid, so I’m not attempting to ID it from the photos as it is very similar to Common spotted orchid and has been known to hybridise.

 Pyramidal orchids – Anacamptis pyramidalis in June

 I was really impressed with this local showing of Pyramidal Orchids in the Last Meadow.
 I’ve never noticed it previously but I expect you have to be in the right place at the right time!
 I counted four hundred plus in the side of the field nearest the road.
 I did notice the area was cleared last autumn so guess that might have had something to do with it.

 Neotinea ustulata is also known as Orchis ustulata.
 It is considered Endangered in Great Britain, so I was pleased so see a few growing in Seaford.

 This was my first Helleborine, spotted out walking in woodland near Hastings in East Sussex.
 I was quite surprised how large it was (about 30cm tall).
 It was very exotic looking and took me by surprise being right next to the footpath.
 I’m hoping to go in search of more Helleborines nearer home in Friston Forest near Seaford sometime soon.

-Autumn Lady’s Tresses – Spiranthes spiralis in September
+Autumn Lady’s Tresses – Spiranthes spiralis in late August

 Update Nov 2021 – As I’ve been updating the Orchids page, I realised that I missed Chalk fragrant orchid Gymnadenia conopsea from this post.
 I spotted it in Cradle Valley Seaford in July on the same day as the Burnt orchids.